DLCEthan/pneumonia_detection/README.md

 # Pneumonia Detection from Chest X-rays (RSNA Challenge)

 This project aims to detect pneumonia in chest X-ray images using a two-stage deep learning pipeline combining classification and object detection.
 It follows the evaluation methodology of the RSNA Pneumonia Detection Challenge and demonstrates strong performance in identifying and localizing pneumonia-affected regions.

+Can also be viewed here in [Google Colab Python Notebook](https://colab.research.google.com/drive/1whTqYNnxa_3-dHy--xgFmJGk4wSH9119)
 # Project Overview

 The pipeline is designed to: